 I have Lyme disease and those of you who know me are also aware that I am completely deaf.
+Unfortunately this too has been caused by the Lyme disease .
+Most of my medical issues have been neurological .
+As a child my hearing deteriorated hugely and immediately after I was bitten in summer 1975.
 I had cochlear implant surgery in 2016 which enables me to hear fairly well.
-I dont allow either of these issues to define me.
+I have never allowed my deafness and health problems to define me.
 First and foremost I am a Landscape & Seascape photographer.
 Photography is the air that I breathe.
 It has carried me through dark and difficult times. .
 I do believe that the joy I got from creating images over the past 10 years has helped me enormously and has given me the strength to develop and blossom as a photographer.
 The bite I got in Italy in October 2019 has reignited dormant infections and perhaps introduced more.
 However, it has been a blessing in disguise as finally I have answers.
 For the moment, I need to rest plenty and avoid stress to give the medication the very best chance to succeed.
 This is not a death knell for my photography.
 Rather, it’s a new beginning.
 I have faced my demons and now know what I am dealing with.
 I will continue to capture the beauty all around me & I look forward to spending more and more time at the shoreline in the coming weeks and months.
 The shoreline is where I belong.
 It’s where I feel happiest.
 It brings out the best in me and I hope that is reflected in my images.

 Thanks to Tick Talk Ireland for all their online assistance and friendship.
 They have been a mine of information and a great source of comfort as I try to navigate through all this.

-Thanks to my consultant, Dr Jack Lambert, Dublin Infectious Disease Clinic, Mater Hospital, my GP, Dr Tony Crosby ( Dublin ), and Nutritionist/ BioKinesiologist, Pippa Health in Dalkey for their ongoing help and support .
+Thanks to my consultant, Dr Jack Lambert, Dublin Infectious Disease Clinic, Mater Hospital, my GP, Dr Tony Crosby ( Dublin ), and Herbalist Ciara O Meara for their ongoing help and support .